 What are the functions of primary teeth?

 Primary teeth can be painful to acquire.
 To soothe tender gums, biting on chewing rings, wet gauze pads, and clean fingers can be helpful.
-Though most three-year-old children have a complete set of primary teeth, eruption happens gradually – usually starting at the front of the mouth.
+Though most three-year-old children have a complete set of “baby” teeth, eruption happens gradually – usually starting at the front of the mouth.

 Speech production and development – Learning to speak clearly is crucial for cognitive, social, and emotional development.
 The proper positioning of primary teeth facilitates correct syllable pronunciation and prevents the tongue from straying during speech formation.

 Eating and nutrition – Children with malformed or severely decayed primary teeth are more likely to experience dietary deficiencies, malnourishment, and to be underweight.
 Proper chewing motions are acquired over time and with extensive practice.
-Healthy primary teeth promote good chewing habits and facilitate nutritious eating.
+Healthy deciduous teeth promote good chewing habits and facilitate nutritious eating.

 Self-confidence – Even very young children can be quick to point out ugly teeth and crooked smiles.
 Taking good care of primary teeth can make social interactions more pleasant, reduce the risk of bad breath, and promote confident smiles and positive social interactions.

 Straighter smiles – One of the major functions of primary teeth is to hold an appropriate amount of space for developing adult teeth.
 In addition, these spacers facilitate the proper alignment of adult teeth and also promote jaw development.
-Left untreated, missing primary teeth cause the remaining teeth to “shift” and fill spaces improperly.
+Left untreated, missing initial teeth cause the remaining teeth to “shift” and fill spaces improperly.
 For this reason, pediatric dentists often recommend space-maintaining devices.

 If you have questions or concerns about primary teeth, please contact your pediatric dentist.